This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Friday nights was Chinese night at my house, we would order a spread of: fried chicken, egg rolls, wontons, egg drop soup and shrimp fried rice.
 Oh, and plenty of soy sauce and duck sauce too.
 Yum!
-Unfortunately, our favorite Chinese restaurant left the neighborhood and it would not be until my teenage years that another good Chinese restaurant would move in the neighborhood.
+That was my inspiration for my spicy soul chicken fried rice recipe.

 It was not until I was hired as a dishwasher at a Rock-n-Sake Bar and Sushi that I learned how to make fried rice.
 The secret to making fried rice is a hot skillet.
 Of course, in restaurants they use woks on super high heat but home stoves do not put out the same amount of heat.
 That’s not going to stop us from making a wonder bowl of fried rice.
 You just need to pay attention to a few key areas and you’ll have amazing fried rice at home in 30 minutes or less.